Keep your eye on the ball

 A Golfer's Analogy for Today's Marketeers.

-Whether you are a golfer or not, we all pretty much understand a few things about the game.
-Keep your eye on the ball, know the lay-of-the-land, and put it in the hole in as few strokes as possible.
+Whether you are a golfer or not, we all understand a few things about the game.
+Keep your eye on the ball, know the lay of the land, and put it in the hole in as few strokes as possible.

-Imagine walking out on the course with a blindfold on and attempting to shoot eighteen holes of golf.
+Imagine walking out on the course blindfolded and attempting to shoot eighteen holes of golf.
 Any golf pro would tell you that it would be next to impossible.
-Chances are, you'd never make it past the first hole.
-Once again, the same can be said of marketing.
+Chances are, you'll never make it past the first hole.
+The same is true of marketing.

-Images courtesy ofThe Project Gutenberg EBook of The Complete Golfer , by Harry Vardon
+Golf Images courtesy of The Project Gutenberg eBook of The Complete Golfer , by Harry Vardon